-THIS OFFER IS SUBJECT TO CERTAIN RISK FACTORS DESCRIBED HEREIN BEGINNING ON PAGE 11.
+THIS OFFER IS SUBJECT TO CERTAIN RISK FACTORS DESCRIBED HEREIN BEGINNING ON PAGE 12.

-The following Certificates are offered by TSF under the terms described in "Description of Certificates" beginning on page 25:
+The following Certificates are offered by TSF under the terms described in "Description of Certificates" beginning on page 26:

 Demand Certificates (Foundation Investment) - A demand investment certificate with an interest rate that may be adjusted on a monthly basis and that permits additions of principal and partial withdrawals at any time without any penalty or service fee upon request (which may be required to be provided up to thirty (30) days in advance of any partial withdrawal).
-Minimum investment of \$250 (except that, if an Investor agrees to invest \$25 per month through ACH, the minimum initial investment is \$25).
+Minimum investment of \$2,500, except that if the Demand Certificate will be issued to the Investor as a custodian for a minor, then the minimum initial investment is \$250.

 Time Certificates (Cornerstone Investment) - An investment certificate with an interest rate that remains fixed throughout its term, with available terms of any period from six (6) months to seven (7) years, as may be offered by TSF from time to time.
-Minimum investment of \$500 (except that, if an Investor agrees to invest \$50 per month through ACH, the minimum initial investment is \$50).
+Minimum investment of \$5,000, except that if the Time Certificate will be issued to the Investor as a custodian for a minor, then the minimum initial investment is \$500.